ElleNajt/TinyProjects/README.md

 Beroulli -- A tool to play with and visualize bernoulli shifts / dyadic transformation.

-Markov Sample Subset -- Samples a subset of a set by random walk.
+Markov Sample Subset -- Samples a subset of a set by random walk

+Sample From Birkoff -- This samples from Birkoff polytope of doubly stochastic matrices using ball hop and hit and run.

 Exercises: